client9/misspell/README.md

 [Aho–Corasick algorithm](https://en.wikipedia.org/wiki/Aho–Corasick_algorithm).
 This makes multiple substring matches *simultaneously*

-In addition this uses multiple CPU cores to works on multiple files.
+In addition this uses multiple CPU cores to work on multiple files.

 ### What problems does it have?